 just wondering if any one could possibly help me with this problem, :S

 Would be appreciated

 Check the diagnostic LEDs on front panel.

-Here's the troubleshooter for the XPS 700.
-Read the part about blinking amber power button.
+Here's the troubleshooter for the XPS 700. <ADMIN NOTE: Broken link has been removed from this post by Dell> Read the part about blinking amber power button.

 Have you tried a fresh motherboard battery?

 If this answers your question, please click Yes

 Ive replaced, RAM, graphics, taken processor out along with everything else left for about a hour and all put back in,